zopefoundation/grok/doc/reference/utils.rst

 :func:`grok.util.getApplication`
 ================================

-This function is also exported to the main grok namespace and can be called at :func:`grok.getApplication`.
+This function is also availbale in the main grok namespace and can be called as :func:`grok.getApplication`.

 .. autofunction:: grok.util.getApplication()

-    .. deprecated:: 1.4
-       This function has been moved to :mod:`grokcore.site`.
-Use :func:`grokcore.site.getApplication` instead.

 :func:`grok.util.safely_locate_maybe`